An embedding theorem for subshifts over amenable groups with the comparison property: Introduction

 In this paper, we obtain an embedding theorem for subshifts over countable amenable groups with the \textit{comparison property}.
 We do not define the comparison property here, but we appeal to it in the form of Theorem~\ref{thm:comparison-injection}, a characterization of the comparison property due to Downarowicz and Zhang \cite{downarowicz-zhang-symb-ext, downarowicz-zhang-comparison}.
 We also note that the class of amenable groups with the comparison property includes every countable group containing no finitely generated subgroup of exponential growth (proof given in both \cite[Theorem~6.33]{downarowicz-zhang-symb-ext} and \cite[Theorem~5.11]{downarowicz-zhang-comparison}).
 In particular, this includes every countable abelian group.
 It is unknown whether there exists a countable amenable group without the comparison property.

 Our main result is as follows.

 \begin{main-result} Let $G$ be a countable amenable group with the comparison property.
 Let $X$ be a nonempty strongly aperiodic subshift over $G$.
-Let $Y$ be a strongly irreducible SFT over $G$ which locally separates elements of $G$.
+Let $Y$ be a strongly irreducible SFT over $G$ with no global period.
 If $h(X) < h(Y)$ and $Y$ contains at least one factor of $X$, then $X$ embeds into $Y$. \end{main-result}

 If one selects $G = \mathbb{Z}^d$ for $d\geq 2$ in the above statement, then one does not immediately recover the theorem of Lightwood.
 We assume here a slightly stronger mixing condition on $Y$ (strong irreducibility in place of square mixing).
-But, we do \textit{not} assume that $Y$ contains a point with a finite orbit; instead, we assume that $Y$ \textit{locally separates} elements of $G$ (Definition~\ref{def:separate-elements}), a condition which is automatically true for strongly irreducible subshifts over $\mathbb{Z}^d$.
+But, we do \textit{not} assume that $Y$ contains a point with a finite orbit; instead, we assume that $Y$ has no global period, a condition which is automatically true for strongly irreducible subshifts over $\mathbb{Z}^d$.

-The condition that $Y$ {locally separates elements} of $G$ means that there is a finite subset $F\subset G$ such that, for each pair of distinct elements $g_1$, $g_2\in G$, there is a point $y\in Y$ and an element $f\in F$ with $y(fg_1) \neq y(fg_2)$.
+The condition that $Y$ has no global period means that the shift action is faithful on $Y$.
 This condition is examined in detail in \textsection\ref{sect:finding-Y_0}.
-We mention here that the condition that $Y$ locally separates elements of $G$ implies that $Y$ has no ``global period" (i.e., the shift action is \textit{faithful} on $Y$).
-These conditions are equivalent when $G$ is abelian.
-The condition that $Y$ has no global period is necessary for the theorem; indeed, for the theorem, $Y$ must contain at least one aperiodic point, which in particular implies that $Y$ has no global period.
+This condition is necessary for the theorem; in particular, if a nonempty strongly aperiodic subshift $X$ embeds into $Y$, then $Y$ exhibits an aperiodic point and therefore has no global period.

 The condition that $X$ is strongly aperiodic allows us to derive systems of arbitrarily nice \textit{quasi-tilings} (Definition~\ref{def:quasi-tiling}) of the group $G$ as factors of $X$, by appealing to a theorem of Downarowicz and Huczek \cite[Lemma~3.4]{downarowicz-huczek}.
 The strong aperiodicity is necessary for this; indeed, if $X$ factors onto systems of quasi-tilings with arbitrarily large, disjoint tiles, then no point of $X$ can exhibit a non-trivial period.
 The comparison property allows us to go one step further and derive from $X$ systems of arbitrarily nice \textit{exact tilings} of the group $G$.
 We accomplish this by adapting a construction of Downarowicz and Zhang (presented in both \cite[Theorem~6.3]{downarowicz-zhang-comparison} and \cite[Theorem~7.5]{downarowicz-zhang-symb-ext}).